ZY-Zong/ECE391_Final_Project/docs/toolchain_for_mac.md

 Notice that we can't guarantee that the OS behaves the same using this toolchain as compiling in the devel VM.
 Use it at your own risk.
 And it's highly recommended to have test with original configuration.

+### Known Issues
+* Latest version of i386-elf-gcc allows declaring variable in for, while the original toolchain does not.

 ### Overview